mach-composer/mach-composer-cli/docs/src/prerequisites/index.md

 ## commercetools

 !!! note "Optional"
-    Follow this steps if you want to follow the documentation as a tutorial
+    This step is only necessary if you are going to use the commercetools integration in your MACH stack

 Create a API client *'to rule them all'*.